takagi/cl-cuda/README.markdown

 ### [Special Variable] \*tmp-path\*

-Specifying the path where temporary .cu files and .ptx files are put.
+Specifies a path where temporary .cu files and .ptx files are put.

 Default: `"/tmp/"`